 The woman’s dark complexion, her facial features (similar to those of the older man) and her height reflect a striking blend of different ethnic characteristics.
-These are passed down to the children, whose hairstyles, like that of their parents and grandparent, also reflect the customary bangs of Chinese women and the partially shaved head that men were required to wear as subjects the Qing dynasty.
+These are passed down to the children, whose hairstyles, like that of their parents and grandparent, also reflect the customary bangs of Chinese women and the long braid and partially shaved head that men were required to wear as subjects the Qing dynasty.

 Two Girls at Pei Nin Ting

-Another photo by Gamble captures the beach at Peitaiho, which was the former name of Beidaihe, confirming the location of the two little girls.
+Another photo by Gamble captures the beach at Peitaiho (the former name of Beidaihe), confirming the location of the two little girls.
 Qinhuangdao, it’s worth noting, is about 200 miles east of Beijing, China’s capital city, located in the north of the country.
-To find a photo showing little humans who look like these two so far north of Yunnan (and the bordering Tonkin) was quite the surprise.
+To find a photo showing little humans who look like these two so far north of Yunnan and the bordering Tonkin was quite the surprise.
 But there were still more surprises to come.

 With this photo of a mother and her two children by John Thomson, taken on the streets of Peking (now Beijing), something finally clicked.
 For reasons that won’t be detailed here (as it would take far too long to explain) more than a decade of research into the peopling of Asia seemed to suggest that any black Chinese still living in the age of photography would likely all be found in southernmost China.
 This photo, however, like the one atop this essay, was taken in Peking in 1869.
 And while the relationship between the woman and the boy may not be a biological one, that between the woman and the child in her arms seems certain.

 In west central China, to the north of Yunnan, is Sichuan province, one of the largest provinces in the country.
-Many Americans today are familiar with its Romanized spelling as Szechwan, which made up part of the name of a now discontinued Chicken McNuggets dipping sauce — and helped to make Szechwan a household name some twenty years ago.
+Many Americans today are familiar with its Romanized spelling as “Szechwan,” which made up part of the name of a now discontinued Chicken McNuggets dipping sauce — and helped to make Szechwan a household name some two decades ago.
 Anywho, Sidney D. Gamble’s photo of a smiling boy dressed in terribly tattered rags was taken in a town called So Village, situated somewhere in Sichuan (or Szechwan) province.

 There were even fewer details than the tidbits of information found with the other images included in this post, but the photo above of two nurses, a mother and her newborn was taken at Magaw Memorial Hospital in the city of Foochow in October of 1919.
 This dating would make the women’s lives contemporary with the smiling boy in tattered rags (above), the two little girls at Pei Nin Ting, and the girl from Lao Cai.

-Fuzhou (changed from Foochow) is the capital of southeastern China’s Fujian province.
+Fuzhou (spelling changed from the Romanized “Foochow”) is the capitol of southeastern China’s Fujian province.
 Fujian province shares its borders with four other provinces: Zhejiang to the north, Jiangxi to the west, Taiwan Island to the east, and Guangdong (Canton) to the south.
 In the effort to connect more dots in the mind of the reader, Hong Kong’s Kowloon city, where Thomson’s photo of a poor family eating a meal was taken, is located in Guangdong.

 In this attempt to educate on the former presence of black Chinese types in pre-modern China, it seems logical to contrast these women photographed by John Thomson.
 The woman on the right is representative of the Han ethnic group, today the majority population in China.
 The young Foochow “field woman” on the left represents one of the aboriginal peoples then living in Fukien province.
 The nurses at Foochow’s Magaw Memorial suggest a similar type.